1twalters01/Obsidian/Computer Science/Languages/TypeScript/1. TypeScript Core/1) Getting started/2) Pnpm.md

 This file is in the JSON format, which is pnpm's configuration format.

-Note that typescript and jest are in devDependencies.
-This is because they are needed during development but not deployment (you don't test in prod, and don't have types in prod as typescript gets compiled to javascript).
+Note that typescript and jest are in `devDependencies`.
+This is because they are needed during development but not deployment (you don't test in prod, and don't have types in prod as typescript gets compiled to JavaScript).
 Axios is a regular dependency as the final code will use it.

 Let's add a `.gitignore` file in the main directory that contains the following to it:
 ```gitignore
 node-modules/
 target/
 ```

 Create an `src` directory.

 We also need the `tsconfig.json` file.
 Create both a `tsconfig.dev.json` and a `tsconfig.json` file.